BegonaFrigolet/SPARK/README.md

-The code can be found in the file: Begoña Frigolet- Individual Assignment - Hotel Review Analysis - 2017.FINAL.ipynb  and the final report with answers and findings: Spark - Individual Assigment-Begoña Frigolet
+The code can be found in the file: "Begoña Frigolet- Individual Assignment - Hotel Review Analysis - 2017.FINAL.ipynb"  and the final report with answers and findings: "Spark - Individual Assigment-Begoña Frigolet"